jjmiranda8/myScripts/README.md

 ## Website Template

-* This script creates a directory that you name and creates a template with linked html, css, and js files to start testing out my ideas quickly.
+* This script creates a directory a template with linked html, css, and js files to start testing out my ideas quickly.

+* I've recently learned React and will be rethinking this tool.

 ## Automate Version Control

 * This script will automate the git process so I can spend more time coding!
-* Can initialize repos
+* This has been rewritten in python.
+Bash only supports strings and testing it isn't easy either.
 * can push with one prompt for small init message.
 * will be adding current date stamp feature

 ## Practice Data Structures

+* This is the beginning of a larger web app that I'm planning
 * Creates repo with source and test files for another ds/algo question